Arcadia-Science/2024-unicellular-tracking/README.md

 ```

 The output for each nd2 file is a mp4 file that is basically a compressed, contrast-enhanced version of the timelapse with cell trajectories animated in a variety of colors corresponding to the trajectory ID.

-## Data
-The full dataset underlying this repository is in excess of 300 GB and thus has been uploaded to the BioImage Archive (DOI: [10.6019/S-BIAD1298](https://doi.org/10.6019/S-BIAD1298)).
-To enable users to perform the analysis related to motility metrics, this repository provides CSV files containing summary motility statistics.
-More information is provided in [data/](data/README.md).

 ## Contributing